A financial model oriented toward a prudent, asset-based strategy that supports growth

 ARGAN’s financing

-ARGAN’s prudent approach is reflected in a rigorous financing policy: the company finances its development through the strong cash generation of its operations and, additionally, through selective asset disposals over the 2024–2026 period.
+ARGAN’s prudent approach is reflected in a rigorous financing policy: the company funds its development through the strong cash generation of its operations, supplemented by selective, occasional asset disposals.

 2.1%